Canzonette Poetry: Fitzpatrick, Sigriddaughter, and Yuxing Xia

 Powerful and unsettling, this poem gives voice to the haunted history of Rottnest Island, once used as a prison for Aboriginal people.
 The boy’s voice becomes a guide through its layers of violence and erasure -- unmarked graves, starvation, hangings --beneath the surface of today’s tourist idyll.
 The repetition of “Starved, Hung, Banished" tolls like a bell, reminding readers that beneath leisure and landscape lies memory and mourning.
 Winnaitch, “the forbidden place," is revealed as a site of both pain and ancestral endurance.

-Poems by Martin-Wood, Gregor Steele and
+Poems by Carla Martin-Wood, Gregor Steele and Oonah Joslin

 Blending memory with mythic imagery, this poem revisits childhood nights colored by fear, wonder, and the pull of home.
 The cicada's imagined chorus frames a journey through dusk into darkness, where owls, a hunting dog’s howl, and gathering shadows evoke dread, yet fireflies and a glowing window promise safety.
 Both lullaby and incantation, it captures the fragile passage from childhood awe to the comfort of return.